Remediation & Clearance

 "I can't be responsible for what's happened in the past, but I can be responsible for how I work going forward."

 Lead Clearance must be passed for a home to be considered lead safe.
 During the clearance examination, a Clearance Technician or Risk Assessor will visit the property, first conducting a visual assessment to scan for chipping and peeling paint, dust, and/or debris.
-Watch the video below (coming soon) for more information on the lead clearance process; then be sure to review the Tips and FAQs below.

 - During Lead Clearance a licensed Clearance Technician or Risk Assessor will: